viviancan/weathermap/README.md

 View this project live [here](https://elegant-carson-be38ac.netlify.app/)

-This is a repository for a solution to the updated weather map project.
+This repository contains a solution to the updated weather map project as part of the [Codeup](https://codeup.com/) curriculum.
 This project utilizes Bootstrap, Mapbox API, and the Open Weather Map API.

 On initial page load, a 5 day forecast is displayed for San Antonio, TX.
 You are able to drag the marker or use the geocoder search box to display an updated weather forecast.
 View additional branches to see different stages of this project.